CristiCriss17G/pg_actions/README.md

 * `BACKUP_LOCATION` - `-o, --output-location` - Output location, choose between S3 or a file path, defaults to S3
 * `JOBS` - `-j, --jobs` - Parallel jobs to use, defaults to 5
-* `RETRY` - `--retry` - Retry just archive upload, path to the archive to retry from
 * `FORMAT` - `-f, --format` - Format of the output file, defaults to bsql
 * `NO_ARCHIVE` - `--no-archive` - Create archive or just files, has no effect on `all` backups